 Eyes on Eyre

-It was identified in early 2018 that the formalisation of some historical camping sites would benefit these areas environmentally and allow a better experience for visitors (whether locals or tourists).
-A list of possible sites was then finalised through consultation with local councils being Fitzgerald Bay, Point Gibbon, Redbanks, Lipson Cove, Fishery Bay, Farm Beach, Sheringa Beach, Walker’s Rock and Tractor Beach.
+- It was identified in early 2018 that the formalisation of some historical camping sites would benefit these areas environmentally and allow a better experience for visitors - whether locals or tourists.
+A list of possible sites was then finalised through consultation with local councils.
+The sites are Fitzgerald Bay, Point Gibbon, Redbanks, Lipson Cove, Fishery Bay, Farm Beach, Greenly Beach, Sheringa Beach, Walker’s Rock and Tractor Beach.

 In early 2019 a landscape architect was contracted to produce concept plans for campsite upgrades.
 These concept plans have now had community input and have been endorsed by the relevant local council.
 Currently planning approvals and funding are being acquired so that works can be fast-tracked.
 Some local councils are using the landscape architect plans to slowly progress improvements at these sites, for example in the below photo, extra campsites are being created at Tractor Beach.